Virtual Occupational Therapy Services

 • Discuss any additional risks and benefits of receiving virtual services.

 The rules for in-person services are unchanged.
-All occupational therapists must be registered in Nova Scotia to provide in-person services to a client residing in Nova Scotia.
+All occupational therapists must be registered in Nova Scotia to provide in-person occupational therapy services to a client residing in Nova Scotia.

 What if a client has concerns about the occupational therapy services they received?

-If a client has concerns about the services they received, they can file a complaint with any regulatory organization where the occupational therapist is registered.
+If a client has concerns about the services they received, they can file a complaint with any regulatory organization where the occupational therapist is regulated.